Lake Winnipesaukee 8 Day Travel Itinerary

 When you are done hiking head to the nearby village of Alton Bay for a bite to eat.
 There is not a town center, per se, but some great take-out restaurants and a few small shops to explore.
 After purchasing your food, have a picnic on the greens by the public docks.

 Tonight, take a cocktail or dinner cruise on the M/S Mount Washington.
 Tour Lake Winnipesaukee in comfort while being entertained with legends of the lake and local musicians.
-Or, as an alternative, get tickets to a show at the Bank of NH Pavilion in Gilford.
+Or, as an alternative, get tickets to a show at the Bank of Pavilion in Gilford.
 The 8000-seat venue hosts many big name acts in its outdoor amphitheater.

 DAY 4 Beach Day.
 Evening trip to Weirs Beach